Andreas Gottlob Rudelbach: Career

 While at the University, he collaborated with N. F. S. Grundtvig in editing the Theologisk Maanedskrift, which was published in 13 volumes.
 For a time, he and Grudtvig shared ecclesiastical views when it came to the rationalism, however, Rudelbach began to distance himself from Grundtvig after his return to Denmark in 1845.
-He spoke in opposition, in particular, against Grundtvig's growing influence over the Church of Denmark and national identity.
+He spoke in opposition, in particular, against Grundtvig's growing influence over the Church of Denmark and Danish national identity.

 From 1846 to 1848 he lectured at the University of Copenhagen on Dogmatic theology.
-Though his theological stances had prevented him from gaining a position at the University in the 1820s, he now enjoyed some level of protection from his patron Christian VIII.
-After the king's death in 1848, however, criticisms of Rudelbach were renewed.
+Although his theological stances had prevented him from gaining a position at the University in the 1820s, he now enjoyed some level of protection from his patron, King Christian VIII.
+After the King's death in 1848, however, criticisms of Rudelbach were renewed.
 This opposition prevented him from being formally accepted as a lecturer at the University.
 He left Copenhagen that year, accepting a position as the parish priest in Slagelse at Saint Mikkels Church.
 He died in Slagelse on 3 March 1862.